-Figure 6-39 OSPFv2 GR Helper Settings Window
+Figure 6-56 OSPFv2 GR Helper Settings Window

-Parameter Description Graceful Restart Helper Select the graceful restart helper mode here.
-Options to choose from are: Unspec - The OSPF graceful restart helper mode is unspecified.
+Parameter Description Process ID Enter the OSPF process ID here.
+The range is from 1 to 65535.
+Graceful Restart Helper Select the graceful restart helper mode here.
+Options to choose from are:

+Parameter Description Unspec - The OSPF graceful restart helper mode is unspecified.
 Never - Specifies to not to allow the OSPF graceful restart helper mode.
 Only Reload - Specifies to allow the OSPF graceful restart helper mode only for reload.
+Only Upgrade - Specifies to allow the OSPF graceful restart helper mode only for upgrade.
 Max Grace Period Enter the maximum grace period value here.
 The range is from 1 to 1800 seconds.